This post contains affiliate links, which earn revenue for this site at no extra cost to you. See my disclosure policy here.

 Also, scallions, but I have never so far had any when making this sauce, so I’m not a reliable source if you’re wondering how important they are.

-Heat grill, oil grates, and grill skewers for about 5 minutes on each side.
-Serve with the sauce.
+- Heat grill, oil grates, and grill skewers for about 5 minutes on each side.
+Let rest for five minutes, then serve with the sauce.

 To make the sauce: Combine sour cream, mayonnaise, lime juice, scallions, remaining 2 tablespoons minced cilantro, and remaining 1/4 teaspoon garlic powder.